lviornery/nummethodsproject/README.md

 gaussianHessenberg uses a Gaussian process to reduce a matrix to a Hessenberg matrix

-householderHessenberg uses a Householder process to reduce a matrix to a Hessenberg matrix (Need to fix some parts)
+householderHessenberg uses a Householder process to reduce a matrix to a Hessenberg matrix (syntax issues)

 arbQRUpdate uses a QR decomposition on a given arbitrary matrix A and then updates the matrix as A_k+1 = QA_kQ^T (Check if it works)